 Café: Let’s Do Lunch (and Breakfast)

-Beginning Thursday, April 21st, the Café at Arcosanti will be open Thursday through Monday, 8:30 AM to 3:30 PM, for breakfast and lunch.
+The Café at Arcosanti is open Thursday through Monday, 8:30 AM to 3:30 PM.

 With breathtaking views of the valletta to the south, spectacular sunsets to the west, and our own distinctive architecture, art, and windbells, the Café at Arcosanti is an open and welcoming space for visitors and community alike.
 Here, you can sit and rest, contemplate your surroundings, take in the occasional indoor concert, lecture, and performance, enjoy our complimentary wifi, and, of course, take part in many a meal.
 The design of the café space incorporates abundant natural lighting, passive solar heating and cooling, enormous picture windows, and multiple balconies.